bob-the-hamster/aliveandwell-and-retainitwell/README.txt

 # Wishlist

 * Read a configuration file as an alternative to command-line arguments
+* Add InfluxDB write support in addition to Postgres
+* Figure out how to make the Grafana Postgres Datasource work for visualization
 * Support scraping multiple websites in parallel
 * Support for optional http auth for the websites being checked
 * Decide if I want to enable retries for failed sends